 They both breathed a bit and he told her - let's go on that walk now.

 Reader: Imagine.
 What I see is that my daughter reacts like a feral animal because she did not want to go on a walk.
-I think that my husband’s motives for this walk are probably good, but his manner is just so different than mine.
+I think that my husband’s motives for this walk are probably good, but his manner is different than mine.
 If I were to have continued to interject while they were fighting, Grace would have known she had won: She could successfully pit her mother against stepdad over a walk.
 This was her testing me like she did earlier with not wanting to go on a ride.
 And I was not going to let that happen in that moment.
-I knew from counseling that we had to present a united front for Grace.
+Be a united front, the counselor had told us.

-Stepdad had taken Grace out to a field with a gallon jug filled with red jello and his new handgun that Grace did not know he had.
+Stepdad had taken Grace out to a field with a gallon jug filled with red jello and his new handgun that Grace did not know he had and I did not know he had brought with him.
 He set the jug a bit away from them on the ground.
 He took the gun out and said to Grace: